Call for Abstracts

 Typing format for author’s names is: first name, middle initial, last name.
 Typing should be left justified in italics, 10pt font.

-Summary, Introduction, Theory and/or Method, Examples, Conclusions, Acknowledgements and References should follow author and affiliation information.
+Summary, Theory / Method / Workflow, Results, Observations, Conclusions, Novel/Additive Information, Acknowledgements and References should follow author and affiliation information.

 The maximum number of pages allowed is four (4), excluding references.